-Reliability – Your website needs to remain accessible to users and visitors all day and all night.
+Reliability – Your website needs to be available online to users and visitors 24/7.
 Choose a web host that guarantees at least 99% uptime.

 Speed Of Access – As well as being reliable, your web hosting service needs to be fast.

-Cost – Not only the cost of hosting, but also how much extra it will cost you if you go over the allocated data.
+Cost – Not only the cost of hosting, but also how much you will have to pay if you go over the data quota.